shanawar2021skipq/ProximaCentauri-1/shanawar/sprint3/README.md

-<h1 align="center">  Sprint 2: Multi-Stage Pipeline for Webcrawler
+<h1 align="center">  Sprint 3: Build CRUD API Gateway endpoint for the Web Crawler

 ## Description
-A multistage pipeline having Beta/gamma and Prod stage with unit/integration tests for webcrawler and automated rollback to the last build.
+Build a public CRUD API Gateway endpoint for the web crawler to create/read/update/delete the target list containing the list of websites/webpages to crawl along with extended tests in each stage to cover the CRUD operations and DynamoDB read/write time.

 ## Concepts
-  * Introduction to CI/CD
-  * AWS Services: Codepipeline for build and test, CodeDeploy for CD
+*	Learn AWS Services: API Gateway, DynamoDB
-  * Integrate AWS Codepipeline with GitHub
-  * Pytest automated testing
-  * Operational metric and alarm for webcrawler
-  * Automated Rollback to last build
+*	Write a RESTful API Gateway interface for web crawler CRUD operations
+*	Write a Python Function to implement business logic of CRUD into DynamoDB
+*	Extend tests and prod/beta Cl/CD pipelines in CodeDeploy / CodePipeline
+*	Use Cl/CD to automate multiple deployment stages (prod vs beta)

 ## Installing and Running Project